arwen7stars/LBAW/README.md

 ## In development

 * Search-bar with Ajax (US001)
-* Invite people to join groups/events
+* Invite people to join groups

 ## Important things to delevop if we have time